Media Coalition: Since the adoption of “Russian Law,” the government has intensified its pressure on media

 AI

 Media Coalition deems that the actions of the Communication Commission, and the drafting of a protocol for violations against opposition television stations, are an expression of Georgian Dream’s tendency to oppress state institutions.
-The issue is the use of disturbing images depicting a war in Ukraine that is still ongoing in the election advertisements of the ruling party, and the refusal by television stations to broadcast these ads.
+The issue is the use of disturbing images depicting a war in that is still ongoing in the election advertisements of the ruling party, and the refusal by television stations to broadcast these ads.

-“In its resolution, the condemned the use by Georgian Dream of photos from the war in Ukraine, which was intended to’manipulate opinions, spread disinformation, and pro-Russian anti-Ukrainian feelings’ before the election.
+“In its resolution, the European Union condemned the use by Georgian Dream of photos from the war in Ukraine, which was intended to’manipulate opinions, spread disinformation, and pro-Russian anti-Ukrainian feelings’ before the election.
 These punitive actions not only undermine the independent of the media but also reinforce a narrative that suits the ruling party agenda,” the media alliance said in a press release.

-“On the basis of Edison research, the Regulatory Commission recognized the TV company Formula in the same period as a law violator and drafted a protocol for granting a qualified election to the opposition party Gakharia for Georgia’.
+“On the basis of Edison Research research, the Regulatory Commission recognized the TV company Formula in the same period as a law violator and drafted a protocol for granting a qualified election to the opposition party for Georgia’.
 This decision is a further proof of bias systemic, which threatens the political pluralism, and is an effort to punish the media prior to the elections.
-The is deprived from different points of views, which limits the ability to compare and familiarize with the messages of political parties.
+The society is deprived from different points of views, which limits the ability to compare and familiarize with the messages of political parties.

 In the statement, the coalition also claims that the lack of independent of the court exacerbates the problems, as the court shares in the unjustified decisions made by the Communications Commission, and fines critical media.
 The coalition says that this is an attempt to silence critical coverage and dissenting views.